wout/dat-docs/dat-metadata-standard.md

 ### Problem 3: **Diversity of tools**

 While JavaScript has become the dominant language for on-chain art, it's only a fraction of other languages and tools available to artists.
-Many established artists use tools that are not based on web technologies and adapt or limit their workflow to make it run in a web browser.
+Many established artists use tools that are not based on web technologies and sometimes adapt or limit their workflow to make their work run in a web browser.

 What is the best interface for viewers to support a diverse set of tools and languages?